 If you are the first E-visa applicant from the treaty enterprise or if you are renewing your E-visa, you should e-mail the complete package of required information to our office at EVisaCanada@state.gov.
-You must send the package at least two weeks in advance of your interview appointment, indicating in the subject line of the email where you intend to appear for your interview.

 For companies that were previously registered, but whose registration has expired, the next applicant from the company should follow the instructions on this page to seek re-registration for the company.
 Only applications in the queue for New Cases and Renewals will be considered for company registration.

 We will only accept submissions in PDF format as a single attachment, and the package must be no longer than 70 pages.
 The attachment limit is 20MB.
 We do not accept zip files or online shared folders.

 The following documents do not count towards the 70-page limit: Forms DS-160, DS-156E, G-28, appointment confirmation, civil documents, copy of passport bio-page, tabs/dividers.

 Please review your submission before sending it to ensure that all documents have been scanned with sufficient resolution and are readable.
 Submissions that do not meet the above requirements will be returned to the sender, and may result in a postponement of the interview.

 NOTE: In addition to the electronic submission, the applicant also needs to bring a physical copy of the entire package for the officer to review at the time of interview, and may also bring any additional documentation to support his or her visa application.
 The E-visa unit may contact the applicant and his/her legal representative prior to the interview date for additional information.

 All submissions for new cases or renewals should be organized into tabbed sections comprising the following documents: